computational-linguistics-class/computational-linguistics-class.github.io/assignment4.md

 Your first task is to generate clusters for the target words in `test_input.txt` based on a feature-based (not dense) vector space representation.
 In this type of VSM, each dimension of the vector space corresponds to a specific feature, such as a context word (see, for example, the term-context matrix described in [Chapter 15.1.2 of Jurafsky & Martin](https://web.stanford.edu/~jurafsky/slp3/15.pdf)).

 Since it can take a long time to build cooccurrence vectors, we have pre-built a set, included in the data.zip, called `coocvec-500mostfreq-window-3.vec.filter`.
 To save on space, these include only the words used in the given files.
-The code is also available in `makecooccurrences.py` if you want to rerun on different data or different parameters.

-The corpus we used is here: `/home1/a/acocos/data/reuters.rcv1.tokenized.gz` (in case you want to access it directly to generate additional vector space models)
+(The code we used is: `makecooccurrences.py`, and the data is: `/home1/a/acocos/data/reuters.rcv1.tokenized.gz` in case you want to generate your own vector space models)

-Your task is to modify: `vectorcluster.py`
+You will add K-means clustering to `vectorcluster.py`.
 Here is an example of the K-means code:

 {% highlight python %}
 from sklearn.cluster import KMeans